thunderseethe/thunderseethe.github.io/content/posts/debruijn-indices.md

 Conceptually, we're building up this array of names as we traverse our AST top to bottom.

 Arrays allow for an important feature previously missing: indexing.
-Instead of variables using their names, we'll represent each variable by its index into the array:
+Instead of variables using their names, we'll represent each variable by its index into the array.

-The AST:
+For example, the AST:
 ```js
 \[x]. x
 ```